Subhojitd/Landing-Page-Bengali-Food-Website/README.md

 ![Bengali Food Delivery](Assets/page-demo.png)

 This project was completed as part of a task assigned by CodeClause to create a captivating landing page for a Bengali food delivery website.
-The landing page showcases a visually appealing design, featuring animations and an intuitive user interface that aims to engage and entice visitors to explore the website further.
+The landing page showcases a visually appealing design, featuring animations and an intuitive user interface that aims to engage and visitors to explore the website further.

 ## Table of Contents